onflow/cadence/runtime/language.md

 Constants and variables are declarations that bind a value to a name.
 Constants can only be initialized with a value and cannot be reassigned afterwards.
 Variables can be initialized with a value and can be reassigned later.
 Declarations are valid in any scope, including the global scope.

-Constant means that the *name* is constant, not the *value*, i.e., the value may still be changed if it allows it.
+Constant means that the *name* is constant, not the *value* – the value may still be changed if it allows it, i.e. is mutable.

 The `const` keyword is used to declare a constant and the `var` keyword is used to declare a variable.
 The keywords are followed by the name, an optional [type annotation](#Type Annotations), an equals sign `=`, and the initial value.